KshitijSangar217/eb2_Code-Pioneer-Find-reverse-of-a-number/storyboard/README.md

 Experiment 2 : write a program to reverse a number

 ### 1. Story Outline:
-The Experiment is based on loops.
-Loops are used when a block of code needs to be executed several number of times.
-In general, statements are executed sequentially: The first statement in a function is executed first, followed by the second, and so on.Loop control statements change execution from its normal sequence.
-When execution leaves a scope, all automatic objects that were created in that scope are destroyed.Programming languages provide various control structures that allow for more complicated execution paths.
-It shows step by step instruction execution of program to understand the what each statement in program is performing.To reverse a number,simulator takes an integer input from the user.
-Then the while loop is used until n != 0 is false (0).In each iteration of the loop, the remainder when n is divided by 10 is calculated and the value of n is reduced by 10 times.Inside the loop, the reversed number is computed using:rev = rev*10 + remainder.
+To find the reverse of number "While loop" is used.The reverse of number is obtained with the help of remainder and modulo division operator using while loop.

 ### 2. Story:

-After simulation starts,student will see code.Student will start execution while executing it shows message to user about every statemt. when scanf statement executes user will input a number.It is Stored  in variable number.To reverse the number while loop is executed. in loop to get last digit modulo division the number by 10 i.e. lastDigit = num % 10 will be executed.
-Then the while loop is used until n != 0 is false (0).In each iteration of the loop, the remainder when n is divided by 10 is calculated and the value of n is reduced by 10 times.Inside the loop, the reversed number is computed using:rev = rev*10 + remainder.
+After simulation starts,student will see code.Student will start execution while executing it shows message to user about every statemt. when scanf statement executes user will input a number.It is Stored  in variable "num".To reverse the number while loop is executed. in loop to get last digit modulo division the number by 10 i.e. lastDigit = num % 10 will be executed.
+Then the while loop is used until number is greater than.In each iteration of the loop, the remainder when number is divided by 10 is calculated and the value of number is reduced by 10 times.Inside the loop, the reversed number is computed using:rev = rev*10 + remainder.

 #### 2.1 Set the Visual Stage Description: